Arrival Ferry Concept

 Key Insights

-Reflection and Future Considerations
+Reflection and future considerations

-“Right now the technology for autonomous navigation on waterways is ready to be implemented on public waterways.
-And we can do it! ”
+“Currently, the technology for autonomous navigation on waterways is ready to be implemented on public waterways.
+We can do it!”

 Ynse Hendrik Deinema, CEO of Roboat